apache/arrow/docs/source/cpp/api/utilities.rst

 .. cpp:function:: static inline std::shared_ptr<DataType> TypeTraits::type_singleton()

-  For types where is_parameter_free is true, returns a pointer to the type singleton.
+  For types where is_parameter_free is true, returns an instance of the data type.

 .. doxygengroup:: type-traits